redis/redis-py/README.md

 ### Redis Commands

 There is built-in support for all of the [out-of-the-box Redis commands](https://redis.io/commands).
-They are exposed using the raw Redis command names (`HSET`, `HGETALL`, etc.) except where a work (i.e del) is reserved by the language.
+They are exposed using the raw Redis command names (`HSET`, `HGETALL`, etc.) except where a word (i.e del) is reserved by the language.
 The complete set of commands can be found [here](https://github.com/redis/redis-py/tree/master/redis/commands), or [the documentation](https://redis.readthedocs.io/en/stable/commands.html).

 ## Advanced Topics